 Are you an optimist?
 Or are you a pessimist?
 If you think “Why does it matter?” think again.
-Not only does it influence various aspects of your life, you can actually learn to become more optimistic.
-And you should, because the skill of being optimistic will impact your health, your success and your relationships.
+Not only does it influence various aspects of your life, but you can also actually learn to become more optimistic.
+And you should, because the skill of being optimistic will impact your health, your success, and your relationships.

 Martin Seligman provides us with a test to determine our personal level of optimism or pessimism, tools to become more of an optimist and he teaches us about the pros and yes, also the cons of being an optimist.
 Seligman describes a lot of the experiments in detail and he shares many stories about the development or background of the theories.